Making treatment decisions for babies, children and teens

 If you still have questions or concerns, discuss them with your health care providers before you give verbal or written consent.

 Older children and teens

-As children grow and develop, it’s important to answer their questions truthfully and to include them (in a way that suits your child’s age and developmental stage) in making decisions about their health and treatment.
+As children grow and develop, it’s important to answer their questions truthfully and to include them (in a way that is appropriate to your child’s age and developmental stage) in making decisions about their health and treatment.
 This may help your child be less afraid and anxious and more likely to trust health care providers.

 Eventually, young people will be asked to make their own decisions and provide their own informed consent.
 This is their legal right, and their health care providers have the responsibility to make sure this happens.

-It is very important that you get the help you need in this situation, and to remember that other children will also be confused and very sad and may need special help.
+It is very important that you get the help you need in this situation, and to remember that other children will also be confused,very sad and may need special help.
 If this is the case, speak to your health care provider about your options.

 When people disagree